karol2432/Mortality_rates_prediction_Neural_Networks/README.md

 - Approach confirms the usefulness of neural networks for demographic time series prediction.
 - Future work could include longer data series and additional variables for improved accuracy.

-## Usage

-- Replace `path/to/...` with your actual plot file paths.
-- The README focuses on observations and key insights; for methodology details, refer to the main report.

----

-## References

-1. [Author et al., Year] – Original data sources and statistical references.
-2. [Newey-West, HAC estimator references]
-3. [Other sources if needed]